Bandwidth/examples/python/BandwidthReferenceApp/README.md

 ## Pre-Reqs

-You will need to set up a Bandwidth Messaging Application and have a phone number associated with this application, and point the callback URL on this application to the messaging endpoing on the server running this app. `ngrok` is highly recommended for local prototyping.
+You will need to set up Bandwidth Applications and have phone numbers associated with these application, and point the callback URL on these applications to the messaging and voice endpoints on the server running this app. `ngrok` is highly recommended for local prototyping.

 ## Installation